 Until recently, the Cinereous Vulture (Aegypius monachus) was considered as an accidental visitor to Morocco (and Northwest Africa in general).
 But now it’s actually a regular migrant and wintering species in small numbers.
-Movements of the species across the Sahara to West Africa are even rarer, but nevertheless, a few birds have reached sub-Saharan Africa since 1994.
+Movements of the species across the Sahara to West Africa are even rarer, nevertheless a few birds have reached sub-Saharan Africa since 1994.

 The last winter season in particular was very good for the Cinereous Vulture in West Africa.
 First, there was a Spanish-ringed bird at Iouik, Mauritania in December 2017 (the first for the country).
 Then, there were two different birds in Senegal: one near Fatick in January and another at Sagata in February 2018.
 And now it’s The Gambia’s turn.